maxchristy/minishell/README.md

 ## Help

-Any advise for common problems or issues.
+For help or feedback email mjchristy@gmail.com.
 ```
 command to run if program contains helper info
 ```